-While I was pregnant with my oldest two children I do not remember praying for my pregnancy or even speaking to my children while they were in my womb.
-I did not realize the importance of speaking or singing to the child or how it could bring closeness to the mother and child even more.
-I did not put together that how I treated my body was how I was caring for the child within me.
-I especially did not know the child in my womb could hear the tone I would speak to people in and that it could either sooth them or cause discomfort to their spirit.
+When I was pregnant with my oldest two children I was not one to pray for my pregnancy or speak to them in them womb.
+I did not realize the importance of speaking or singing to the child.
+I did not put together that how I treated my body was how I was caring for my child.
+Nor did I know the child in my womb could hear the tone I would speak to people in and that it could either sooth or cause discomfort to their spirit.

-I was young when I became a mother and I was not serving God at the time of my first two pregnancies.
-My mind was wrapped around myself and I lived a day by day type of life.
-I did not consider the generation I was about to raise or how I was an example to my soon to be children.
-I didn’t realize children are a lot smarter than most of us want to believe.
+At a young age I became a mother and was not serving God.
+My mind was wrapped around myself.
+I lived a day by day type of life.
+I did not consider the generation I was about to raise or how I was an example to my children.
+Nor did I realize children are a lot smarter than most of us want to believe.
 That they truly do have gifts from the Lord the moment He creates them in the womb.
-That their purpose and plans becomes active when God places them in us.
+Their purpose and plans becomes active when God places them in us.

 You made all the delicate, inner parts of my body and knit me together in my mother’s womb.